 Charlie Petch and Andre Prefontaine were not the most likely of couples, but as fate should have it opposites attract, bond, and put the ‘hole’ in ‘unholy’.
 Join them for a night of wanton and reckless abandon as they host and perform at CFSW’s LGBTQPIA2S+ open mic showcase!
 Will their sexless marriage last the night?
 JOIN US TO FIND OUT!!
 (First twenty-seven rows will get wet.)

-Thursday, October 26th at The Spill,
+Thursday, October 26th at The Venue,

 David Silverberg and Brent Peers bring Family Feud for poets!
 The game will be related to Canadian spoken word and poetry life.
 Families will pre-register for the event.